Cover of the ACE Guide to Eucalypts Melbourne — eucalypt bark peeling in layers of grey, white, and rust

 Identified by bark, fruit, bud, and leaf

-The ACE identification method works with what you can see and touch in the field.
-No need to wait for flowering — bark texture, fruit shape, bud form, and leaf character are present year-round and tell you exactly which species you're looking at.
+The guide's identification method works with what you can see and touch in the field.
+Bark texture, fruit shape, bud form, and leaf character are combined to tell you which species you're looking at.

 Get your copy